Samurai and "the way of the warrior"

-Zen complimented and influenced the way of the warrior and over four centuries Zen practices, such tea ceremony, monochrome ink painting, rock gardens, and poetry (haiku) introduced by monks were allowed to flourish thanks to these great warriors.
+Zen complemented and influenced the way of the warrior and over four centuries Zen practices, such tea ceremony, monochrome ink painting, rock gardens, and poetry (haiku) introduced by monks were allowed to flourish thanks to these great warriors.
 Buddhist teachings had such an immense effect that as they became more ingrained in samurai life some samurai lost meaning in killing and gave up their sword for lives as monks.

-Samurai and the sword.
+Samurai and the sword

-Synonymous with samurai bravery is the katana or samurai sword and bushido dictated that this curved, slender blade was the soul of a warrior.
-Images of samurai depict them with their masterfully crafted weapons of war and together with the shorter blade of a wakizashi, this pair, known as the daisho represented the social status and personal honour of the samurai.
+Synonymous with samurai bravery is the katana, or samurai sword, and bushido dictated that this curved, slender blade was the soul of a warrior.
+Images of samurai depict them with their masterfully crafted weapons of war and together with the shorter blade of a wakizashi, this pair, known as the daisho, represented the social status and personal honour of the samurai.

 During the Edo period the Tokugawa shogunate sought to achieve a unified Japan and towards the end of this relatively peaceful time the role of the samurai changed from that of warrior to courtier, bureaucrat and administrator, and with it the original use of the katana.
 Although they continued to carry their swords they were now more a symbol of power rather than a means of defence.

-Not only master swordsmen, samurai were also proficient in using the yumi or longbow.
+Not only master swordsmen, samurai were also proficient in using the yumi, or longbow.
 When the longbow ceased to be used as a weapon the art of kyujutsu, the skill of the bow, was adapted to a sporting activity.
-Yabusame, the practice of shooting from horseback was introduced into Shinto ceremonies and this form of archery can still be enjoyed today in certain festivals throughout Japan.
+Yabusame, the practice of shooting from horseback, was introduced into Shinto ceremonies and this form of archery can still be enjoyed today in certain festivals throughout Japan.